 Tools Needed

-| A large soup pot, or Dutch oven | Bigger is better for this chicken poblano soup recipe, and helps contain mess when blending. |
+| A large soup pot, or Dutch oven | Bigger is better for this chicken poblano soup recipe, and helps contain mess when blending with an immersion blender, since the high walls will catch any splatter. |

-| An immersion blender, or standard blender | This helps smoothly blend the broth for a creamy consistency.
-If you don't have one, you can also (carefully) blend the soup in a standard blender in batches, allowing to cool if necessary depending on your blender.
-Be sure to either cool the soup briefly, or hold a towel over the opening when blending hot soup in a traditional blender. |
+| An immersion blender, or standard blender | Carefully blend the soup in a standard blender in batches, allowing to cool if necessary depending on your blender, or blend right in the pot with your immersion blender. |

 | Gas flame, grill, or broiler | My preferred charring method uses the open flame of your gas stove for quickly charring the peppers.
 But you can also broil them under your oven's broiler on a foil lined pan until charred, or grill them outdoors! |